megabyte112/megabyte112-RP-updater/README.md

 A tool for quickly updating the megabyte112 Minecraft resource pack.
 Note that this is for Windows only.

+Windows seems to think this is malicious, just click "more options" and "run anyway" if asked.

 ---------- You need Microsoft .NET 6.0 runtime. ----------